gorbin/ASNE/README.md

 _1) Using Maven Central_

-Add dependency for choosen module, here example for all modules, you can choose one or two
+Add dependency for chosen module, here example for all modules, you can choose one or two

 ```
 dependencies {